Election 2019: This is where it all went wrong for Labor and Bill Shorten

 Scott Morrison has emerged as a modern-day Liberal Party hero, defying the predictions of the polls, his critics, his predecessors and even Liberal frontbenchers who voted with their feet to resign before the election.

-The Labor Party was trounced on Saturday night, and it is a result that will ensure the ALP doesn’t pick a fight with retirees on tax reform again any time soon.
+The Labor Party was trounced on Saturday, May 18, and it is a result that will ensure the ALP doesn’t pick a fight with retirees on tax reform again any time soon.

 Over 65s were responsible for the biggest swings against the ALP, according to Labor officials.
 It was the dividend-imputation tax that did it.
 They were out-campaigned and outplayed.